CamSteph/Card-Match-Application/README.md

 <b>What did you use to create this project?</b>
--   I used HTML for the structure of the website, CSS for the styling and aestetics of the website, and I used JavaScript to implement the game functionality and keep score.
+-   I used HTML for the structure of the website, CSS for the styling and aesthetics of the website, and I used JavaScript to implement the game functionality and keep score.
 Also, I used viewport values to help with the responsiveness of the site without implementing media queries.
 This project also uses JavaScript's built-in audio API.

 <b>How to run this application?</b>